-Coronary angioplasty is more risky than coronary angiography because you are having balloons and wires put into your heart arteries.
+Coronary angioplasty is riskier than coronary angiography because you are having balloons and wires put into your heart arteries.
 The risks of major complications are however still rare.
 The types of problems that can occur are the same as for coronary angiography.

 Why not just do a balloon angioplasty without a stent?

 This is the initial technique that was used, unfortunately, after 1 year around 50% of arteries are reblocked.
 Stents were developed to prevent this.